Table of Contents

 This is an opportune time for cross-lateralization.
 In other words, expose people from one stream of work to another.
-People from HR for instance, might get involved with the marketing team, the development team, the customer support team to really understand the context those employees work within; to see if there’s an opportunity that something learned in marketing can be applied somewhere else.
-This is the time for an injection of broader skill sets that employees wouldn’t typically have access to, or that just wasn’t prioritized before.
+People from HR might get involved with the marketing team, the development team, or the customer support team to better understand the context those employees work within.
+Maybe there’s an opportunity to apply something learned in product development somewhere else.
+This is the time to broaden employee skill sets in a way that wouldn’t have been available under typical circumstances, or that just wasn’t prioritized before.

 And if you don’t have a crisis team set in place today, get one going speedy pronto.
 Form a group responsible for crisis management matters such as communication, employee relations, customer and stakeholder relations.